SaiNandan1998/Mini-project-web-technology/README.md

-# Mini project in Web techology using Html, Css, JavaScript, JQuery
+# Mini project in Web techology using Html,Css,Bootstrap,JQuery

 Hi there,

  My name is Nandan.
- This Mini project is an part of web-technologies Training
+ This Mini project is an part of web-technologies Training  in CSS corp.